inoa-io/satellite/README.md

 We use [KiCad](https://www.kicad.org/) for our PCB designs, [Parts Community](https://b2b.partcommunity.com/) and [SnapEDA](https://www.snapeda.com/) for symbols, footprints, models 'n stuff...

 To meet our design goals, we decided to:

-* Use the ESP32-WROVER-IE module with 16MB Flash and 8MB RAM
+* Use the ESP32
-* Use the ATECC608A chip as HSM
+* Use the ATECC family of chips as HSM
 * Choose industrial proof parts, shielding and ESD protection
 * Pick a certified DIN rail casing
 * Cut the design to several stacked modules